-California Public Employees' Retirement System ------------------------------ -------------------

-Total Fund Investment Policy Sections XIII.
-Plan Level and Asset Class Transition Portfolios (continued) Purpose (continued) To terminate and fund external asset managers within the asset class; To rebalance strategies and investment managers within an asset class; or, To raise or invest cash within the asset class.
+- 1. To terminate and fund external asset managers within the asset class; - 2.
+To rebalance strategies and investment managers within an asset class; or - 3.
+To raise or invest cash within the asset class.

 Asset class transitions may be accomplished through the use of designated asset class transitions portfolios or through the use of ACCS.

-C. Transition portfolios shall be subject to oversight in order to: Establish a control structure to ensure and validate that transition portfolio transactions are executed as intended; and, Confirm that the transition portfolios are used for a permitted purpose and in the manner set forth by this and other related policies.
-Investment Approaches & Parameters All assets within the transition portfolios shall be held by the CalPERS Custodian and all transactions shall follow CalPERS' established execution and settlement procedures.
+C. Transition portfolios shall be subjected to oversight in order to:

+- 1. Establish a control structure to ensure and validate that transition portfolio transactions are executed as intended; and, - 2.
+Confirm that the transition portfolios are used for a permitted purpose and in the manner set forth by this and other related policies.

+All assets within the transition portfolios shall be held by the CalPERS Custodian and all transactions shall follow CalPERS' established execution and settlement procedures.

-Total Fund Investment Policy Sections XIV.
-Role of Private Asset Class Board Investment Consultants Purpose The roles of the Private Asset Class Board Investment Consultants are detailed in Appendix 2, Investment Responsibilities.
+XIV.
+Role of Private Asset Class Board Investment Consultants

+The roles of the Private Asset Class Board Investment Consultants are detailed in Appendix 2, Investment Responsibilities.

-Total Fund Investment Policy Sections XV.
-Governance and Sustainability Strategy Purpose The CalPERS Governance and Sustainability Strategy(Strategy) shall be managed to accomplish the following objectives: A. Support the achievement of sustainable (including environmental, social, and governance factors), long-term target risk-adjusted returns for the Total Fund.
-B. Contribute to sustainable investment, advocacy, and engagement decision making across the Total Fund.
-Approach & Parameters The Strategy will be implemented through three channels, supported, where applicable, by the use of strategic partnerships to advance CalPERS' investment and policy objectives.
-The three channels are: Integration Engagement Advocacy Additional information on reporting and responsibilities is available in Appendices 1 and 2.
-CalPERS Governance & Sustainability Principles are included as Appendix 8.
+XV.
+Governance and Sustainability Strategy

+The CalPERS Governance and Sustainability Strategy (Strategy) shall be managed to accomplish the following objectives:

+- A. Support the achievement of sustainable (including environmental, social, and governance factors), long-term target risk-adjusted returns for the Total Fund. - B. Contribute to sustainable investment, advocacy, and engagement decision making across the Total Fund.

+Approach & Parameters

+The Strategy will be implemented through three four channels, supported, where applicable, by the use of strategic partnerships, consultants, and data providers to advance CalPERS' investment and policy objectives.
+The three four channels are: